obenland/the-bootstrap/readme.txt

 Due to design restrictions in Bootstrap, the navigation menu can only be two levels deep, while parent menu items only serves as a headline for the child menu items and can not be accessed over the navigation menu.
 The Footer Menu is best suitable for short menues with just a few links.
 It replaces the credits section, once a menu has been assigned to the location.
 It will hold only top level nav items.
-The Bootstrap does not include the Glyphicon Icon set, which comes with Bootstrap from Twitter, since its license is GPL-incompatible.
-Themes hosted by the WordPress Theme Repository and all bundled resources must be fully GPL-compatible.
 To take advantage of all the possibilites Bootstrap has to offer, Bootstrap requires jQuery 1.7, which does not come with WordPress versions prior to 3.3.0.
-Consider adding a plugin that provides the lates version of jQuery, if you want to use this Theme with a WordPress 3.2.1 or lower.
+Consider adding a plugin that provides the lates version of jQuery, if you want to use this Theme with WordPress 3.2.1 or lower.

 = License =
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
 The exceptions to this license are as follows:
-* Bootstrap by Twitter is licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
+* Bootstrap by Twitter and the Glyphicon set are licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
 * html5shiv is licensed under MIT
 * Respond.js: Copyright 2011: Scott Jehl, scottjehl.com.
 Dual licensed under the MIT or GPL Version 2 licenses.
 * Twitter Icon: [https://twitter.com/about/resources/logos]